North Platte Canteen: Donations and sustainment

 The goodness of random strangers helped to keep up the canteen.
 Donations include a coffee importer who sent a twenty five pound can of coffee, a woman who consumed food and later sent a check for two hundred dollars, and others.
 A fall scrap drive donated two thirds of its income to the canteen.
 Even the priest of the local Roman Catholic church, after donating twelve turkeys and hearing that they were consumed, personally transported his turkey over to the canteen.
 Expenses for the canteen averaged about two hundred and twenty five dollars a week.

 Over one hundred and twenty five communities donated their time to work at the canteen.
 Some people travelled as far as two hundred miles to take turns on regularly appointed days.
 The groups also took responsibility in supplying food for the day.
 If a group was too small, multiple ones would band together and help fulfill the daily requirements.
 Benefit dances, pie socials, and other activities were held to also help raise money for the canteen.
 The youth also contributed to the workload, cleaning floors and raising money in all ways possible to support the troops.
 One girl remembers writing their addresses onto the packaging of popcorn balls so that the troops would have someone to write to.
 One twelve-year-old boy even sold his pets, toys, and the shirt off his back and donated the money to the cause.
 The railroad company got into the giving by donating a dishwasher and coffee urns.

-Kindness

-The women at the canteen went to great lengths for the servicemen.
-Those who worked at the desk would write cards and letters as well as send telegrams for servicemen who would not otherwise have time to do so.
-They even wired for flowers and sent gifts on special occasions.
-When a service member would call home and confuse the operator because of the hurry that they were in, a woman would help step in and clear up the confusion.

-Women also were working on the platform, distributing the basics of fruit, matches, and candy bars for those who were unable to go inside.
-One of their most important jobs was to answer questions, including those surrounding the canteen and the basics of North Platte and Nebraska.
-Another important job was to tend to those on the hospital trains who were unable to enter the building.
-The men on the trains were naturally treated the same as those who went inside.
-Magazines, religious literature, and decks of cards were also distributed to the servicemen on the trains.
-If they were unable to disembark from the cars, women would walk up and down the aisles distributing goods or hand up materials from the ground to the windows.